-• Normal Mode: Music-On-Hold (MoH) when the branch FXS phone calls branch and Headquarters endpoints and places the call on hold.

-Note: The FXS ports on SRX210 do not support any supplementary services, including Hold; therefore, MoH is not an expected behavior.

-- Alpha-numeric Caller-ID in the Survivable Mode.
+- Normal Mode: Music-On-Hold (MoH) when the branch FXS phone calls branch and Headquarters endpoints and places the call on hold.
+Note: The FXS ports on SRX210 do not support any supplementary services, including Hold; therefore, MoH is not an expected behavior. - Alpha-numeric Caller-ID in the Survivable Mode.
 Note: The SRX currently supports numeric digit Caller-ID, but not alpha-numeric.
 This can be an enhancement per customer request. - Call waiting using switch-hook flash to switch between calls on FXS-connected analog phones.

-Note: The FXS ports on SRX210 do not support any supplementary services, including switch-hook flash.

-- Message Waiting Indicator (MWI) on branch IP phones and stutter-tone on branch FXS-connected analog phones for message waiting alert in the Survivable Mode.
+Note: The FXS ports on SRX210 do not support any supplementary services, including switch-hook flash. - Message Waiting Indicator (MWI) on branch IP phones and stutter-tone on branch FXSconnected analog phones for message waiting alert in the Survivable Mode.
 Note: MWI received by SIP phones prior to outage will keep blinking during outage.
-Stutter tone for analog phones can be an enhancement per customer request. - The SRX210 does not respond properly to the SIP Options messages.
+Stutter tone for analog phones can be an enhancement per customer request. - The SRX210 does not respond properly to the SIP Options messages from the SIP Enablement Services.
 The SRX210 responds with a "404 Not Found" rather than with a "200 OK".
-Note: This can be an enhancement per customer request. - Survivable Mode: Entire conference terminates when the conference initiating phone drops from the conference first
+Note: This can be an enhancement per sustemer request.